 How do you sell your artwork?
 It’s the age-old question that artists confront each time they create work that doesn’t seem to find its footing in the marketplace.
 Too often, independent artists confuse talent with saleability: If a piece of artwork isn’t selling, it must be because it’s simply not compelling enough to land in a collector’s hands.
 Unproductive thoughts start to creep in – maybe you’re simply not talented enough to make it as an artist.
 You consider giving up because of a lack of sales and question your talent.

 The reality is that selling artwork is subject to the same challenges facing any business today.
-Whether or not your business is successful and generates revenue – in the independent artists’ case, whether or not you manage to sell your artwork – is driven not by the product, but what you do with that product.
-Selling your artwork is less about making ‘fantastic’ art than it is about making sure you’re getting that work out into the marketplace in a way that engages audiences and entices them to invest in you as an artist.
+Whether or not your business is successful and generates revenue – in the artists’ case, whether or not you manage to sell your artwork – is driven not just by the product, but what you do with that product.
+Selling your artwork is more than making your work; it’s about making sure your work in in the marketplace in a way that engages your target audience and entices buyers.

 “I do think there’s this question mark about really strong work that should be selling and doesn’t,” says Aimee Rubenstein, the co-owner of Rojas + Rubensteen Projects, a nomadic gallery with roots in Miami, New York, and Paris.
 “The art world is changing so rapidly, museums and auction house, gallery and studio are all blurring together so that artists have living studios in museums.
 Online sales have completely changed the infrastructure of selling art.
 I think there’s so many different things at hand, but people are definitely buying more artists.”

 The latter is certainly true: According to a survey published by Invaluable, an online auction and gallery hub, nearly a quarter (22.7%) of art buyers find new works of art via social media, which edged out museums (20%) and galleries (15.9%) as buyers’ primary source of discovery.
 Millennials are leading this change, with 44.3% of young millennials (ages 18–24) and 33.8% of older millennials (ages 25–34) saying they discover art on social media.